taufiktw/michal.paluchowski.com/content/posts/teamwork-is-lesser-work.md

 I had an eye-opening moment reading Professor Richard Wiseman's beautifully practical book [59 Seconds: Think a Little, Change a Lot][amazon-59-seconds]:

 > In the late 1880s, a French agricultural engineer named Max Ringelmann became obsessed with trying to make workers as efficient as possible. (...)
-One of Ringelmann’s studies involved asking people to pull on a rope to lift increasingly heavy weights.
+One of Ringelmann's studies involved asking people to pull on a rope to lift increasingly heavy weights.
 Perhaps not unreasonably, Ringelmann expected people in groups to work harder than those on their own.
 But the results revealed the opposite pattern. __When working alone, individuals lifted around 185 pounds, but they managed only an average of 140 pounds per person when working as a group.__ [emphasis mine]

 How is that possible?
 It's due to diffusion of responsibility: